Exact Quantum Dynamics, Shortcuts to Adiabaticity, and Quantum Quenches in Strongly-Correlated Many-Body Systems: The Time-Dependent Jastrow Ansatz: Consistency conditions by imposing Hermicity

-Furthermore, we shall focus on the case where the particles are embedded in the harmonic trap, i.e., $\text{Re}v_{1}^{(i)}$ is quadratic in $x_{i}$.
-As we argue in Appendix~\ref{sec:Consistency-condition-Harmonic}, the one-body consistency condition in this case simplifies dramatically.
-We shall take $\Lambda_{k}(t)=-m\omega(t)x_{k}^{2}/(2\hbar).$ The one-body consistency condition explicitly gives the functional form of $\mathscr{C}_{2}(t)$,
+Next, we note that in general Eq.~(\ref{eq:cal-Ns}) with $s=1,\,2$ yields for these models consistency conditions between the trial functions, which are discussed in detail in Appendix~\ref{sec:Hermicitiy}.
+Throughout this work, we shall focus on the case where the particles are embedded in the harmonic trap, i.e., $\text{Re}v_{1}^{(i)}$ is quadratic in $x_{i}$ and therefore $\Lambda_{k}(t)=-m\omega(t)x_{k}^{2}/(2\hbar)$.
+As argued in Appendix~\ref{sec:Consistency-condition-Harmonic}, the one-body consistency condition, in this case, simplifies dramatically.
+It explicitly gives the functional form of $\mathscr{C}_{2}(t)$, i.e.,